 Anatomically, congenital diaphragmatic hernia is a diaphragmatic defect, either posterolaterally through the foramen of Bochdalek or, less commonly, through the retrosternal foramen of Morgagni.
-Most are left-sided.^{16,17,18,19} The diaphragmatic defect allows intra-abdominal contents, including stomach, bowel, and, occasionally, liver, to enter the chest during the second trimester of gestation, leading to pulmonary hypoplasia.
+Most are left-sided.16-19 The diaphragmatic defect allows intra-abdominal contents, including stomach, bowel, and, occasionally, liver, to enter the chest during the second trimester of gestation, leading to pulmonary hypoplasia.

 The lung ipsilateral to the diaphragmatic defect is hypoplastic, although the degree of hypoplasia may vary.
-Ultimate morbidity and mortality are determined both by the extent of hypoplasia of the contralateral lung secondary to compression from the abdominal contents in the thoracic space and whether or not the liver is located in the thorax.17 Total lung volumes >45% of normal are predictive of survival.18 Significant associated malformations, especially cardiac defects, are seen in one fourth to one half of patients with congenital diaphragmatic hernia.
+Ultimate morbidity and mortality are determined both by the extent of hypoplasia of the contralateral lung secondary to compression from the abdominal contents in the thoracic space and whether or not the liver is located in the thorax and associated anomalies.
+Total lung volumes >45% of normal are predictive of survival.
+Significant associated malformations, especially cardiac defects, are seen in 25% to 50% of patients with congenital diaphragmatic hernia.